tmwProjects/GEOROC_2.0_doc/docs/api_response.md

 ## Headers:

-The headers contain meta-information about the response, such as the content type (usually application/json for JSON data) and possibly additional pagination or authenti cation information.
+The headers contain meta-information about the response, such as the content type (usually application/json for JSON data) and possibly additional pagination or authentication information.

 ## Data: